gchi66/pailin-abroad/lesson_docs/en/level_1.md

 #### UNDERSTAND

+LESSON FOCUS

-Lesson focus: How to use the to-be verb ‘am’
+How to use the to-be verb ‘am’

 ---